Pekosz-Lab/nextstrain/README.md

 ## 6. Execute Snakemake build

-From the `nextstrain/` directory execute:
+From the `nextstrain/` directory execute the following to initiate the build.

 ```
 snakemake --cores 8